-New School of Design Rich, Brilliant & Willing
+New School of Design with Rich, Brilliant & Willing

 Formed in 2007, these three design partners are dedicated to innovation, and using materials, colors and forms in new and unexpected ways.